Lyme Disease Balance Problems and Joint Instability

 No. While stress can worsen symptoms, Lyme-related joint instability reflects neurologic and immune system effects, not weakness or fear of movement.

-Can Lyme disease balance problems improve with treatment?
+Why are Lyme disease balance problems often misunderstood?

 References